Meeting-Maker/Front_End/README.md

   - Make it more evident which meetings each guest voted for
   - Introduce pop-ups explaining functionality, especially explaining how to share your meeting
   - Make the page feel more alive by using :hover: styling

+- #### Security

+  - Sanitize inputs and URL parameters for protection against SQLI, XSS, parameter pollution
+  - Disallow use in iFrame for protection against clickjacking
+  - Remove ReDoS vulnerabilities by updating or replacing dependencies

 ### **Bugs:**